 logo2

 One of the attractive features of the Eagle Drug Store bottles is that they (except for two) bear the names of different proprietors.
-We have also learned that M. Printz was a proprietor of the Eagle Drug Store prior to the others.
+It turns out, M. Printz was also a proprietor of the Eagle Drug Store.
 The succession of proprietors allows us to place these bottles in chronological order and more specifically date them.

-The 1889 and 1891 volumes of the Michigan State Polk directory listed Mauritz Printz as a druggist in Red Jacket (61,62), but they did not specify the name nor location of his drug store.
-Fortunately, we found ads for M. Printz.
+The 1889 and 1891 Michigan State Polk directories listed Mauritz Printz as a druggist in Red Jacket (61,62), but they did not specify the name nor location of his drug store.
+Fortunately, the 1889 directory and the newspaper had ads for M. Printz.

 Polk directory ad - <i>Michigan State Gazetteer and Business Directory 1889-90</i>